youpiwaza/mock-repo-w-gulp-sass/README.md

 ## Tasks

-Default task, compile src/ style.sass files to dist/ style.css
+Default task, copies assets to dist & compile sass files
 > gulp

+Open /dist/index.html on a browser

+Strong text should be green if sass is processed correctly

 ### Resources
 https://www.npmjs.com/package/gulp-sass